shonuff1221/SolanaTokenSniper/README.md

 By using this software, you acknowledge that the creators and contributors of this project shall not be held liable for any financial losses, damages, or other consequences resulting from its use.
 Use the software at your own risk.

-The software must not be used to engage in any form of market manipulation, fraud, illegal activities, or unethical behavior.
+The software (code in this repository) must not be used to engage in any form of market manipulation, fraud, illegal activities, or unethical behavior.
 The creators of this project do not endorse or support malicious use cases, such as front-running, exploiting contracts, or harming other users.
 Users are expected to adhere to ethical trading practices and comply with applicable laws and regulations.

+The software (code in this repository) is intended solely to facilitate learning and enhance the educational experience provided by the accompanying videos.
+Any other use is strictly prohibited.